DeepLearningClub/pasteur-gpu-cluster/README.md

 ```bash
 module load cuda/7.5.18 cudnn/v4 test/tensorflow/0.9.0 Python/2.7.11
 ```
-* Note: you will need to load modules(with the previous command) each time you connect to the cluster.
+* Note: you will need to load modules(with the previous command) every time you reconnect to the cluster.

 ### Install Keras for Deep Learning
 On the cluster, you won't have root permission, so you need to use `pip` with `--user`.